countervolts/Apple-Music-Stats-Calculator/README.md

 ## Todo
 1. fix error where it counts skipped songs as not skipped songs
-2. add user input so they can get their top X amount os artists and songs
+2. add user input so they can get their top X amount of artists and songs

 ## **DISCLAIMER**
 THIS ISNT 100% ACCURATE DUE TO IT COUNTING SKIPPED "TRACK_SKIPPED_FORWARDS" AS LISTENED SONGS, it is about 75~% accurate (hours/minutes streamed WONT match apple music replay)